TransatAR-Dev-Team/TranslatAR/docs/developer_guide.python_services.md

 ## Prerequisites

-1. A specific version of Python is required for local development and dependency management for each service.
+1. A specific version of Python is required for local testing and dependency management for each service.
 Please refer to the service's specific `README.md` to ensure you have the correct version installed (`stt-service` uses `3.10`, all others use `3.11`).

     If you do not have the required version, you can use the following methods: